Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 Flow Exam team

-Possessives (my, your, his) and demonstratives (this, that, these, those) are determiners that indicate possession or proximity regarding an item.
+Possessives (my, your, his) and demonstratives (this, that, these, those) are determiners that indicate ownership or the proximity of an item.

-On the TOEIC®, they appear primarily in Part 5 and 6, often in questions where you must choose between a possessive and a demonstrative, or identify the correct agreement.
+In the TOEIC®, they mainly appear in Parts 5 and 6, often in questions where you must choose between a possessive and a demonstrative, or identify the correct agreement.

-The classic error: confusing "its" (possessive) and "it's" (contraction), or incorrectly agreeing the demonstrative with the noun.
-These small mistakes easily cost you recoverable points, and TOEIC® designers regularly test candidates on this trap in Part 5.
+The classic mistake: confusing "its" (possessive) and "it's" (contraction), or incorrectly agreeing the demonstrative with the noun.
+These small errors cost you easily recoverable points, and TOEIC® test creators regularly test candidates on this trap in Part 5.

 Possessives: Rules and Forms in English

-Possessives indicate ownership.
-On the TOEIC®, two forms exist:
+Possessives show who something belongs to.
+In the TOEIC®, two forms exist:

 • possessive adjectives (my, your, his)